Intel 80386EX

-The Intel 80386EX (386EX) is a variant of the Intel 386 microprocessor designed for embedded systems.
-Introduced in August 1994 and was successful in the market being used aboard several orbiting satellites and microsatellites.
+The Intel i386EX (80386EX) is a variant of the Intel 386 microprocessor designed for embedded systems.
+Introduced in August 1994 and was successful in the market, being used aboard several orbiting satellites and microsatellites.

+Intel's previous x86 CPU for the embedded market was the Intel 80186.
+Like the 80186, the 80386EX integrates several peripherals including a timer, DMA controller, and interrupt controller.
+This vastly reduces the number of system components required for implementing a 80386EX-based system.
+Unlike the 80186, the peripherals of the 80386EX are compatible with standard PC/AT components.

 Intel did not manufacture another integrated x86 processor until 2007, when it confirmed the Enhanced Pentium M-based Tolapai (EP80579).